citizenweb3/game-of-life/plasma.md

 Plasma is the in-game resource.
 It has an infinite supply and is pre-minted at launch.

+Some PLASMA tokens will be aquired by the Citizen Cosmos validator and burned.

 ### Plasma can be gained:
 - By winning battles
 - Acquired on the market